-Though flexible teaching practices can be implemented at any time and for any course, for Fall 2020, you should assume that at least some of your students will be participating remotely.
+Though flexible teaching practices can be implemented at any time and for any course, for Spring 2021, you should assume that at least some of your students will be participating remotely.
 It is also likely that many faculty will be teaching remotely.
 All courses should therefore be designed to be online, even if it may be possible to interact with students in person from time to time.

 The course design process involves intentional and deliberate planning in order to create a course that best supports students.
 This process works equally well for on-campus courses, fully online courses and hybrid courses that have elements of both.
 All of the practices described in these guides are supported by significant research in the field of online learning.

 This Guide to Course Design will help you complete a course planning worksheet to serve as the basis of your course.

 How To Use this Guide